Understanding Adversarial Robustness from Feature Maps of Convolutional Layers: Related Works

 \subsection{Robust learning strategies}

 Numerous robust learning algorithms have been developed from different perspectives to help neural networks achieve robust feature representations.
-For example, Cohen et al. \cite{cohen2019defense} and Salman et al. \cite{salman2019smooth} studied randomized smoothing technique that could transform any base classifier into a new smoothed classifier that is certifiably robust.
-Pang et al. \cite{pang2020mmc} exploited the Max-Mahalanobis center loss to force the network to learn compact features.
-Adversarial training \cite{madry2018pgd} is the most successful robust learning technique, which constructs the min-max optimization objective to dynamically fit the underlying distribution of adversarial samples.
-Among them, TRADES \cite{zhang2019trades} and MART \cite{wang2020mart} contribute to a good trade-off between natural accuracy and robustness.
-FAT \cite{zhang2020fat} minimized the loss over friendly adversarial samples, thereby enjoying superior natural accuracy.
+For example, Cohen \etal~\cite{cohen2019defense} and Salman \etal~\cite{salman2019smooth} have studied the randomized smoothing technique that can transform any base classifier into a new smoothed classifier with certifiable robustness.
+Pang~\etal~\cite{pang2020mmc} exploited a Max-Mahalanobis center loss to force the model to learn compact features.
+Adversarial training \cite{madry2018pgd} is the most successful robust learning technique, which aims to dynamically fit the underlying distribution of adversarial samples by a min-max optimization objective.
+Specifically, TRADES~\cite{zhang2019trades} and MART~\cite{wang2020mart} contribute to a good trade-off between natural accuracy and adversarial robustness.
+FAT \cite{zhang2020fat} minimizes a loss over friendly adversarial samples, thereby enjoying superior natural accuracy.
+AIB \cite{zhai2022tnnls} and InfoAT \cite{xu2022tnnls} improve adversarial training through the lens of information bottleneck.
 Nevertheless, adversarial training is known to suffer from over-fitting \cite{rice2020overfitting}.
-Therefore, an early-stopping learning schedule \cite{gowal2020wa,pang2020bag} is preferred.
+Therefore, an early-stopping learning schedule \cite{gowal2020wa,pang2020bag} is needed.
 In addition, some practical techniques such as adversarial weight perturbation (AWP) \cite{wu2020awp} and weight averaging \cite{gowal2020wa} can help circumvent the local optima.

-However, with the development of robust feature learning methods, the progress that can be made becomes more and more limited.
-It is imperative to study adversarial robustness from the perspective of neural network architecture.
+With the development of robust feature learning methods, the progress that can be made becomes more and more limited.
+Some works turn to input manipulation \cite{lee2023booster}, especially data augmentation \cite{rebuffi2021fix} and data generalization \cite{wang2023diffusion} to account for some rare cases.
+However, these efforts still remain lacking in the understanding of the architecture itself.